 If you are employed by a government or not-for-profit organization, you may be able to receive loan forgiveness under the Public Service Loan Forgiveness Program.

 The PSLF Program forgives the remaining balance on your Direct Loans after you have made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.

 Federal Family Education Loans (FFEL), Perkins Loans, and private loans don’t qualify for PSLF.
 However, FFEL and/or Perkins Loans may become eligible if you consolidate them into a Direct Consolidation Loan.
-Note: Unless you consolidate by May 1, 2023 and meet other requirements, any payments made on the loans before consolidation will not count as part of the 120 qualifying payments under PSLF.
+Note: Unless you apply for a Direct Consolidation Loan by the end of the year and meet other requirements to take advantage of the one-time account adjustment, any payments made on the loans before consolidation will not count as part of the 120 qualifying payments under PSLF.
 Only payments made on the new Direct Consolidation Loan will count towards PSLF.
-Loan consolidation provides access to additional forgiveness options and repayment plans but may result in the loss of certain benefits so we encourage you to visit https://studentaid.gov/consolidation to learn about the pros and cons of consolidating your loans.
+Loan consolidation provides access to additional forgiveness options and repayment plans but may result in the loss of certain benefits so we encourage you to visit StudentAid.gov to learn about the pros and cons of consolidating your loans.

 If your application for Public Service Loan Forgiveness (PSLF) was denied only because some or all of your payments were made under a repayment plan that is ineligible for PSLF, you may be able to receive loan forgiveness under the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) opportunity.